 experiences responding to this changing reality as well as the unexplored reactions of human beings towards it.

 Secondly, to highlight the act of naming.
-An act that primarily consists of our ability to literally assign names to phenomena, thus shaping the qualities they already have or the qualities we attribute to them.
-This act is indeed powerful since we create a better way to communicate with one another while at the same time we organize the symbolic systems that shape our perception and upon which our life is dependent.
+An act that primarily consists of everyones ability to literally assign names to phenomena, thus shaping the qualities one already has or the qualities one attribute to them.
+This act is indeed powerful since humans create a better way to communicate with one another while at the same time organize the symbolic systems that shape perception and upon which life is dependent.

 23 Greek and international artists set their own questions and propose their narratives through sound works, video, installations, and performance.